September 15, 2018: O: Offset (the first thing that can exist, that has a chance of existence, because it is the first relational boundary)

 In the radial expansion of our droplet from an injection point (an analog to the expansion of the universe), the injection point forms the center of the field (like the stem of the glass).
 When all the field lines are equal distance from the injection-point source then we say there is balance in the field, but how can our expanding droplet or universe go unstable?
 It goes unstable when the center of gravity/injection (c.g.) or its centroid is no longer at the injection point singularity.
 How does this happen?

 Besides the offset mode of expansion looking like a perfect circle, it can fool a researcher into thinking the unstable or buckling phase has not yet occured, but that would be wrong.
-To the droplet itself, it has already gone unstable as it creates what looks like a perfectly circular expanding field that is offset from its original injection hole.
+To the droplet itself, it is a universal system already gone unstable as it creates what looks like a perfectly circular expanding field that is offset from its original injection hole.

 Something else that is most profound (if you’ve managed to follow me this far) is that if a droplet like a primitive cell only offsets then even though it looks perfectly circular, it experiences a crest and a trough around its boundary.
 If the offset mode of the droplet does not unstabilize or buckle or change its shape, then as it expands, the flow patterns inside the droplet will change and the trough will grow perfectly through the droplet’s center.
-There doesn’t need to be too much expansion or heat for this to happen, just an ingrown trough that forces the inner fluids to flow in such a way as to stabilize the trough membrane tunneling through the droplet.
+There doesn’t need to be too much expansion or heat for this to happen, just an ingrown trough that forces the inner fluids to flow (around the highly curved trough) in such a way as to stabilize the trough membrane tunneling through the droplet.
 This is how I believe the first cell divided perfectly in half.
-The water-based droplet coated in an oil-based fluid (when the viscosities of the inner and outer fluids are almost identical) may make this situation of the first mitosis of a drop quite easy to occur and probably existing nearly everywhere in our universe (where it is ideal for water to exist as a fluid).
+The water-based droplet coated in an oil-based fluid (when the viscosities of the inner and outer fluids are almost identical) may make this situation of the first mitosis of a drop quite easy to occur and probably existing nearly everywhere in our universe (where it is ideal for water to exist as a fluid (or any other two fluids where viscosities are equal (Titan?)).

 So, an offset is how a droplet’s perfectly circular field first becomes unstable—obvious to the droplet, but not so to its human observer.